Often times getting more inquiries, applicants, and enrolled families comes down to one thing: communication.

 Why Are Automated Communication Plans Important?

-As admissions and enrollment professionals, your job is focused on building relationships and establishing an emotional connection with your current and prospective families.
+As admissions and enrollment professionals, your primary focus is on building relationships and establishing an emotional connection with your current and prospective families.
 Building trust plays a key role in how your parents ultimately make the decision to apply and enroll in your school.
-We know the term “automation” or “automated” can seem very impersonal; however, the data shows that when you build automated communication plans correctly, your families will still receive your personal touch, get accurate information they need, and establish an emotional connection with your school.
+We know the term “automation” or “automated” can seem impersonal; however, when you build automated communication plans correctly, families will still receive your personal touch, get the information they need, and establish a deep connection with your school.

 How to Build Your Own Communication Plan